A mammogram is a diagnostic x-ray of the breast.

 Your breast will be positioned and compressed between two plastic shields.
 This flattens the breast so all tissue can be seen.
 Compression is necessary to obtain the best possible image of your breast.
 Compression can be somewhat uncomfortable but should not be painful.

-Procedure will take about 30 minutes.
+Assessment/Procedure will take about 30 minutes.

 - Do not apply anything to your underarm or breast area.
 (Example: deodorant, powder, body cream, etc.) These may blur the x-ray.

 - You may choose to wear a two-piece outfit, such as a blouse and skirt or pants since you will have to undress above the waist.

 - If you normally have breast tenderness, it may be beneficial for you to stop consuming products with caffeine (coffee, tea, chocolate, cola) for 1-2 weeks before your appointment.

 - If you have had a previous mammogram done elsewhere (not at JTDMH), you need to obtain those films so that they can be compared to the exam that you are having done.

 - Any woman who is pregnant, or thinks she might be, should let her doctor know before the mammogram.